AltinGruda/blog-api/README.md

 # My Blog API
-This is a blog api project I worket on.
+This is a blog api project I worked on.

 **Link to project:** https://blog-api-proj.herokuapp.com/